shapeshifter/shapeshifter-library-java/README.md

 1. `shapeshifter-api` - this module contains generic classes like converter classes, helper classes for date/time calculation, the domain objects generated from the XSDs (using JAXB), and some generic entities.
-2. `shapeshifter-connector` - this is the 'heart' of the Shapeshifter library, it contains several classes for dealing with XML, signing and verifying XML messages, several validators, classes for sending and receiving flex messages (like REST controllers).
+2. `shapeshifter-core` - this is the 'heart' of the Shapeshifter library, it contains several classes for dealing with XML, signing and verifying XML messages, several validators, It also contains interfaces to retrieve participant information to retrieve the location details to send your flex messages.
+3. `shapeshifter-spring` - this is the Spring-specific part of the Shapeshifter library, it contains several classes for sending and receiving flex messages (like REST controllers).
 It also contains helper classes to retrieve participant information to retrieve the location details to send your flex messages.

 # Technical description